What is ADA Compliance?

 3. Add Alt Text

 To make your website understandable, add Alt text for all your images.
-Alt text enables audible descriptions to your images.
+Alt text enables audible descriptions of your images.

 4. Use Readable Fonts